coq/coq/doc/sphinx/language/gallina-specification-language.rst

 .. note::

-   negative integers are not at the same level as :token:`num`, for this would make precedence unnatural.
+   Negative integers are not at the same level as :token:`num`, for this would make precedence unnatural.

 Sorts